 Anyone who has ever injected themselves with drugs.

 Anyone with haemophilia or a related blood clotting disorder who has received clotting factor concentrates.

 Anyone of any race who has been sexually active in parts of the world where AIDS/HIV is very common (includes countries in Africa).

-Note: This rule will change in England from 2018 and Scotland from November 2017.
+Note: This rule will changed in England and Scotland from November 2017 (some exceptions apply).

 You can contact the UK's National Health Service Blood and Transplant for more information about religious perspectives.
 But, as a rule all the major religions in the United Kingdom support the principles of blood and organ donation.